-The a la carte menu, five-star accommodations and excellent facilities mean you will be fishing in both style and comfort.
+The a la carte menu, five-star accommodations, and excellent facilities mean you will be fishing in both style and comfort.

-Villa Maria cuisine is prepared daily by the lodges dedicated chef.
-These multi-course meals are prepared to provide energy for battle with the Rio Grande’s giant trout and shine with all the flavor you’d expect from fine dining experience.
+Villa Maria cuisine is prepared daily by the lodge’s dedicated chef.
+These multi-course meals are prepared to provide energy for battle with the Rio Grande’s giant trout and shine with all the flavor you’d expect from the fine dining experience.
 Each evening a roaring fire and well-stocked bar will welcome you back from the day’s adventures.

 Getting to Villa Maria Lodge (Patagonia)

 Guests fly into Buenos Aires, Argentina, and typically overnight there, with a day to spend touring the wonderful city.
 Arrival day at Villa María is set for Sunday.
-Commercial airlines fly from Buenos Aires to the airport of Rio Grande (3-hour flight), where we will arrange for a lodge representative to meet you.
+Commercial airlines fly from Buenos Aires to the airport of Rio Grande (a 3-hour flight), where we will arrange for a lodge representative to meet you.
 The transfer from Rio Grande airport to the lodge takes 30 minutes.
 On arrival at the lodge, guests are welcomed with cocktails by the entire Villa Maria staff.